coopcycle/coopcycle-docs/vault/admin.configuration.api.md

 ## First things first

-If you need to create and use this API it means your client (a business you deliver for) have a **WordPress** online shop with **WooCommerce**.
+If you need to create and use this API it means your client (a business you deliver for) have their own website with e-commerce.

 ## What does the API do?

-It allows for purchases on a WordPress website with WooCommerce be sent directly into your CoopCycle instance.
+It allows for orders placed on a third-party website to be sent directly to the Store account on your CoopCycle instance.

 These purchases (orders) will show up under your client's Store account.